Bachelor of Outdoor and Environmental Leadership

 Program Overview

-As the only degree of its kind in South Australia, the Bachelor of Outdoor and Environmental Leadership combines foundational environmental science and outdoor leadership concepts to equip future outdoor education professionals with a unique set of skills and knowledge.
+The only degree of its kind in South Australia, the Bachelor of Outdoor and Environmental Leadership combines foundational environmental science and outdoor leadership concepts to equip future outdoor education (OE) professionals with a broadly applicable set of skills and knowledge.

-This industry-relevant degree provides the foundational skills and knowledge for a rewarding career in nature-based tourism, environmental interpretation, education, adventure therapy or adventure-based leadership.
-Develop the reflective, evaluative and critical-thinking skills required to implement and lead culturally aware and environmentally sustainable outdoor experiences.
+This unique degree equips you will develop foundational skills and knowledge for a rewarding career in nature-based tourism, environmental interpretation, experiential education, adventure therapy or adventure-based leadership.
+Develop the reflective, evaluative and critical-thinking skills required to implement and lead culturally aware and environmentally sustainable outdoor experiences for young people and adults alike.

 What you'll learn

-This degree explores an integrated range of industry-relevant topics balancing core concepts of bioscience and social science.
-Through your studies, you’ll develop core knowledge and skills in biodiversity, ecology, coastal environments, earth systems, sustainable ecosystems and caring for Country.
+This degree explores industry-relevant topics balancing core concepts of bioscience and social science.
+Through your studies, you’ll develop a wide selection of knowledge and skills in biodiversity, ecology, coastal environments, earth systems, sustainable ecosystems and caring for Country.

-Your final year will strengthen your understanding of professional practice and advanced environmental science, as well as develop your specialised management skills to transition you into the workforce.
+Your final year will strengthen your understanding of professional practice and advanced environmental science.
+You'll also develop specialised management skills to transition into the workforce.

-As well as placement opportunities within leading industry environments, you can apply your learned skills through intensive fieldwork including:
+As well as placement opportunities in leading industry environments, you can apply your learned skills through intensive fieldwork including:

 • Leading an introductory kayaking or canoeing experience for UniSA students